Humbler London hedge funds shun swanky Mayfair

 "That figure is likely to fall to below half within the next twelve months," said Elaine Rossall, head of London research at Cushman and Wakefield.
 "Costs are being scrutinised whatever industry you are in."

-The $2 trillion hedge fund industry has a long association with the wealthy, often using diverse and complex strategies in an attempt to deliver outperformance from pools of cash collected from rich individuals as well as pension funds and other institutions.
+The $2 trillion (1.26 trillion pounds) hedge fund industry has a long association with the wealthy, often using diverse and complex strategies in an attempt to deliver outperformance from pools of cash collected from rich individuals as well as pension funds and other institutions.

 It is under pressure after a disappointing 2011 in which the average fund lost 5.2 percent, according to U.S. group Hedge Fund Research, with many funds unable to cope with sharp volatility as the euro zone's debt crisis deepened.